 What kind of information is restricted?

-Materials in the Library are available on an equal basis to all researchers.
-However, researchers will find portions of some processed manuscript collections closed either in accordance with restrictions imposed by the donors or by government regulations.
+Materials are available on an equal basis to all researchers.
+However, researchers will find portions of some processed manuscript collections closed either in accordance with restrictions imposed by the donors or government regulations.
 Furthermore, some manuscript collections described in the list of holdings have not yet been processed and opened to research, while other collections have been only partially processed and opened.